 The Sheriff’s station was almost the opposite of the Double R. As soon as we saw the location and we saw Lucy, we felt right back at home.
 Unlike with the diner where we stayed caught up in those nostalgic feelings for more than half of the season, the Sheriff’s station yanked the rug out from us right away.
 Instead of our beloved Harry S Truman, we had his brother Frank—a character most grew to love quickly, despite still missing Harry.
-Instead of the cohesive, family like environment we were used to, we saw a station divided between the new generation and the old.
-The differences were real and the feelings were sometimes hard between the two groups.
-In the location where most of us wanted to feel nostalgic and sentimental, we instead only got glimpses of what we wanted and often had to look at the separation of two halves trying to make a whole, running a great parallel to our story with our Agent Cooper, a character we so desperately wanted to see back in that location.
-Here we were teased with nostalgia where we wanted it the most and were instead reminded that a lot changes over the course of 25 years.
+Instead of the cohesive, family-like environment we were used to, we saw a station divided between the new generation and the old.
+The differences were real, and the feelings were sometimes hard between the two groups.
+In the location where most of us wanted to feel nostalgic and sentimental, we instead only got glimpses of what we wanted.
+We often had to look at the separation of two halves trying to make a whole, running a great parallel to our story with our Agent Cooper; a character we so desperately wanted to see back in that location.
+Here we were teased with nostalgia where we wanted it the most and were instead reminded that a lot changes over 25 years.

 Perhaps the most interesting of all the nostalgic locations though was the Red Room.
-Many of the same cryptic lines were repeated from the original series, by the characters who originally said those lines.
-The look was largely the same, the pattern of speech was the same, the physical movements and furniture also the same.
+Many of the same cryptic lines were repeated from the original series, by the characters who initially said those lines.
+The look was largely the same; the pattern of speech was the same; the physical movements and furniture also the same.
 It was almost like having the exact same fever dream 25 years later.
-That’s not to say the mythology of this location wasn’t expanded but a majority of that evolution was done outside of the physical confines of the Red Room.
+That’s not to say the mythology of this location wasn’t expanded, but a majority of that evolution was done outside of the physical confines of the Red Room.
 It was an interesting artistic choice to have the single most mesmerizing location from the original series become in some ways the least changed and most nostalgic thing about the new season.

 Knowing how much we as fans loved and cherished the original series and film gave Lynch and Frost a great opportunity to use nostalgia as a powerful storytelling tool.
 They could make us long for it with Audrey, tell a complete character arc in one scene using nostalgia with James, or play with our sense of expectations using locations.
-Our passion and deep rooted desire to recapture feelings from the past allowed Frost and Lynch to manipulate our feelings and tell a more emotionally charged story as a result.
-The masters played with our heartstrings like the pros they are and as a result we got 18 hours of art we’ll never forget.
-Until next time my friends……….
+Our passion and deep-rooted desire to recapture feelings from the past allowed Frost and Lynch to manipulate our feelings and tell a more emotionally charged story as a result.
+The masters played with our heartstrings like the pros they are and as a result, we got 18 hours of art we’ll never forget.